peteroupc/peteroupc.github.io/random.md

 The steps above include hashing several things to generate an N-bit value.
 This has to be done with either a [**hash function**](#Hash_Functions) of N or more bits, or a so-called "seed sequence generator" like C++'s `std::seed_seq`.<sup>[**(22)**](#Note22)</sup><sup>[**(23)**](#Note23)</sup>

+> **Example:** SFC64 is a counter-based PRNG.
+To seed two processes with the seed "seed" and this PRNG, an application can&mdash;
+> - take the first 192 bits of SHA256("seed-seedvalue") as a new seed,
+> - take the first 64 bits of SHA256("seed-countervalue") as a counter,
+> - initialize the first process's PRNG with the counter and the new seed, and
+> - initialize the second process's PRNG with the counter and 1 plus the new seed.

 <a id=Existing_RNG_APIs_in_Programming_Languages></a>
 ## Existing RNG APIs in Programming Languages